 Getting Started: Adding Fields to the Multiple Entries and Single Entry Pages

-- Multiple Entries: this page is the main table of your View, where your form entries will be displayed one after another in separate rows, each row is an entry and each column in a row is a field from your form (assuming you are using the Table View layout).
+- Multiple Entries Layout: This is the main page where your form entries will be displayed one after the other.
+For example, if you’re using the Table Layout, then each row would be an entry and each column would be a field from your form.

 - Entries Fields

-This is how the Multiple Entries tab will look like on the front-end of your website:
+If you selected the Table Layout, this is how the Multiple Entries tab will look on the front-end of your website:

-If your entries contain too much data, it will be wise to display the most important fields in the Multiple Entries page and leave the additional information to the Single Entry page.
-To do that, you will need to add a link to the Single Entry page in your main table.
+If your entries contain a lot of data, you may wish to display the most important fields in the Multiple Entries Layout and display additional information in the Single Entry Layout.

 The Single Entry tab allows you to add fields in the same way you did on the Multiple Entries tab.

 Note: After configuring the Single Entry Layout, remember to add a link to the Single Entry in your Multiple Entries configuration.